Brigade adds new facet to readiness efforts

 |Downloads:

-This work, Brigade adds new facet to readiness efforts [Image 3 of 3], by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Brigade adds new facet to readiness efforts, by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Brigade adds new facet to readiness efforts